 Finding encouragement from the Bloor West community he decided to take the Moksha Yoga Teacher Training in Winter 2013 in Los Angeles.

 This first year of teaching has often highlighted the need to stay present and authentic.
-What excites Gregory most about teaching is inviting others to be their most authentic self.
+What excites Shai most about teaching is inviting others to be their most authentic self.

 Beautiful things can happen on the mat when you completely show up exactly as you are.
-Gregory’s massage practice and yoga practice allow him to engage with the body and it’s
+Shai’s massage practice and yoga practice allow him to engage with the body and it’s

 ability to reveal vital information and invite us to greater authenticity.